Mobility and transport projects: Optimum mobility

-We want to be the leader in reducing NOx, PMx and fine particles produced by motorised transport.
+We want to belong to the top regarding reducing CO2, NOx, PMx and fine particles produced by motorised transport.
 We feel this is important for the health of our employees and the local community.
 We do our part through the following projects.

 Electric transport to and from Schiphol

 More and more electrically powered vehicles are in use at and around Schiphol.
 We wholeheartedly support this positive development.
 Therefore, Schiphol Taxi operates a large fleet of 100% electric taxis, since October 2014.
 The fleet consists of the Tesla models S for five passengers, the Tesla models X for seven passengers and VW taxi buses - operating on green gas - for nine passengers.

 There are also 100 electrically powered buses driving at and around Schiphol, since the end of March 2018.

 We take our objective seriously not only in the all-access parts of the airport, but also in the areas off-limits to the general public.
 Currently, we have 37 electric platform buses to transport passengers between their aircraft and their gate.
 These buses were specially designed for and in cooperation with the airport.

 Electricity for the airplane

 Stationary aircraft normally use their own kerosene-driven auxiliary motors (APU) or a separate diesel-powered generator (GPU) to supply electricity and airconditioning.
 To reduce this fossil fuel use, we equipped 70 aircraft stands with installations for fixed electrical ground power (400 Hz) and pre-conditioned air units.

 Charging your electric car and motorcycle